Can frugal living save you money? Absolutely it can.

 - Use a water butt to collect rainwater and use on your garden

-More frugal living tips for your household bills
+More frugal simple living tips for your household bills

 - Work out how to cut each of your monthly expenses